Dawson City, Yukon

 This log building was built as a speculative property by local businessman J.E.
 Binet around 1897, at the start of the Klondike Gold Rush.
 He quickly leased the building to the Government of Canada as office space for the new Yukon territory, leasing it for the then exorbitant amount of $1,000 a month.
 In the 1930s, the Binet Block, as it was called, was purchased by a lady hotelier who renamed it the Yukon Hotel.
 That the hotel has survived intact for more than 100 years is a near miracle.
 Over the years fire has destroyed many more substantial nearby buildings.

-The Heritage Canada Foundation purchased the building in 1975 for $1.00.
-At that time, it was vacant and decaying, and the Foundation undertook a $386,000 renovation project to recycle it.
+The National Trust for Canada purchased the building in 1975 for $1.00.
+At that time, it was vacant and decaying, and the National Trust undertook a $386,000 renovation project to recycle it.
 The project was completed in 1980.

 - About Us